dustedmtl/lastu/docs/USERGUIDE.md

    - Windows: `C:\Users\<username>\wm2.ini`

 If the init file is not found, the database filename will default to `wm2database.db` and the application will try to locate it from the `data` subdirectory.
+If this file isn't found either, the application will prompt the user

 ## User interface

 The UI consists of one or more windows, with a query field, results table and various information fields.
 The application is used by entering a query into the query field and the pressing the `Query` button (or simply pressing the `Enter` on the keyboard).
 A variety of functions are also available from the menu, which include opening a different database, exporting and copying information to output file or clipboard and choosing which columns to show.

 The results are disambiguated based on the lemma, surface form, pos (part-of-speech, i.e. word class) and the set of core features (which, among other things, include case, person, tense, clitics and derivations).
 This means that there usually are multiple rows for each lemma/form/pos triplet.

-TBD: show picture of results.
-Effect of disambiguation?

 The table shows information in four difference categories: lemma information, surface form information, gram frequencies and features.
 The lemma and surface form fields include both string and numeric fields.